-The new school term is looming and you are questioning how to help when your child is anxious about starting school.
 How will your child cope with settling in to school?
-As a parent you may be asking how to give their child the support that’s needed to cope with this big transition in their lives.
+As a parent you may be asking how to give your child the support that’s needed to cope with this big transition in their lives.

 Let’s use the word ‘S-C-H-O-O-L’ as a tool to reflect on what a parent can do to help a child take this big step:

+Success in school – and in life – is determined by what we judge success to be.
 Take time to reflect on what success really means.
-If a parent gives a child messages about ‘being the best’ and ‘working hard’ they might instill a sense of anxiety.
+If a parent gives a child messages about ‘being the best’ and ‘working hard’ they might instil a sense of anxiety.

-School isn’t meant to focus on how many “A’s” you achieve or whether you’re best at sport.
+School isn’t meant to focus on how many top marks or “As” you achieve, or whether you’re best at sport.
 Rather measure success as how well your child is being prepared for life.

 Parenting is not a competition.
 Support your child to develop the art of kind and pleasant interactions, the skills of taking responsibility, to be curious, creative and courageous to try new endeavours.

-If your child goes through a time of feeling anxious give reassurance, but most importantly give your child the space for him to to share how he is feeling and what he is experiencing.
-So often as a Parent Coach I hear parents say,
+If your child goes through a time of feeling anxious give reassurance, but most importantly give your child the space for him to share how he is feeling and what he is experiencing.
+So often as a parent coach I hear parents say:

 “How do I get my child to listen to me?”